 Invest in a network analysis tool

 Monitor activity and quickly identify potential security issues by investing in a network analysis tool.
 This way you will not risk missing instances of information being accessed without permission or at unexpected hours – both signs that can point to a breach of your company’s IT system through IoT device.

 Consider network management protocols a priority

-IoT devices’ manufacturers often include an in-built protocol that allows the monitoring of internal activity.
+IoT devices manufacturers often include an in-built protocol that allows the monitoring of internal activity.
 This usually isn’t enough if you want top security, so it’s crucial for your business to choose IoT devices that support Simple Network Management Protocols (SNMP).
 SNMP is a worldwide standard for network management, which allows them to be monitored by intrusion detection and prevention systems.

 Consolidate your network’s security

-It’s crucial to have an up-to-date router, with a firewall enabled, because it can be the first point of attack.
+It’s crucial to have an up-to-date router, with a firewall enabled because it can be the first point of attack.
 If the router is compromised, your entire network will be vulnerable.

 Make sure your IoT devices get patched up

 Security updates are often released by responsible manufacturers, but you must also make sure that your IoT devices are patched regularly, with the latest updates.
 If you happen to stumble upon a device that doesn’t receive updates, it’s best to think whether the benefits of the device surpass the potential impact of a potential attack in your company’s case.

 Remove unsupported operating systems, applications and devices from the network

 Improve your business’s IoT security by conducting an inventory to check which operating system a device might be running.
 If a certain operating system is not getting patches anymore, it shouldn’t be connected to the network.

 Narrow down internal and external port communication on your firewalls

-“ Ports 80 and 443, typically associated with the internet, are common services that are open from the corporate network.
+Ports 80 and 443, typically associated with the internet, are common services that are open from the corporate network.
 But 80/443 might not be required for other VLANs associated with specific device types.
 These two ports are known to pose significant network threats since they allow web surfing, are rarely monitored and offer an entry path into the network.
 It is very common for malicious hackers and identity thieves to use those ports to exfiltrate data, as they are often left open in most organizations.
-This could allow a backdoor into the organization. ”
+This could allow a backdoor into the organization.

 Last but not least, change default passwords!

 This may seem commonsense, but you must ensure that the default passwords are changed for every IoT device on your network.
 The new passwords should also be changed over a period of time and stored in a password vault.

-Heimdal™ Security can also help.
+Heimdal™ can also help you with IoT Security.
 Here’s how!

 As i-SCOOP says, “despite challenges, different speeds and the fast evolutions which we will see until the first years of the next decade, the Internet of Things is here.”
 That, at the end of the day, the number of IoT security breaches is only going to grow is also a fact.

-Drop a line below if you have any comments, questions or suggestions – we are all ears and can’t wait to hear your opinion!
+Drop a line below if you have any comments, questions, or suggestions regarding IoT security – we are all ears and can’t wait to hear your opinion!